Lenny Wilkens: New York Knicks (2004–2005)

-Later years
+Executive career

+After Seattle finished 31–51 in 1984–85, team owner Barry Ackerley fired Wilkens as coach and moved him to general manager.
+During his stint as GM, he drafted future All-Star Xavier McDaniel, and hired head coach Bernie Bickerstaff.
+Wilkens left Seattle in 1986 to become Cleveland's head coach.

-On November 29, 2006, he was hired as vice chairman of the Seattle SuperSonics' ownership group, and was later named the Sonics' President of Basketball Operations on April 27, 2007.
+On November 29, 2006, Wilkens was hired as vice chairman of the SuperSonics' ownership group, and was later named the Sonics' President of Basketball Operations on April 27, 2007.
 On July 6, 2007, Wilkens resigned from the Sonics organization.
+"I feel that my position within the organization did not develop the way that I thought it would", he said.

+Broadcasting career

-Wilkens later worked at Northwest FSN Studio as a college basketball analyst and occasionally appears on College Hoops Northwest at game nights.
+Wilkens briefly worked at Fox Sports Northwest's studio as a college basketball analyst.

-Personal life
+Personal life and death

-Since 1962, Wilkens has been married to Marilyn Reed, with whom he has a son, Randy.
+Wilkens was married to Marilyn Reed from 1962 until his death in 2025; they had three children, Leesha, Randy and Jamee.
+The Wilkens had seven grandchildren, six girls and one boy.

-He is the founder of the Lenny Wilkens Foundation for Children and lives in Medina, Washington.
-He is a practicing Catholic.
+Wilkens was the founder of the Lenny Wilkens Foundation for Children and lived in Medina, Washington.
+He was a practicing Catholic.
+Wilkens died at his home on November 9, 2025, at the age of 88.